Who else does History Day?

 Primary sources are the building blocks of history that help us know what happened in the past.

-Historians – and History Day students – use primary sources to know what happened and to develop our own interpretations of the past.
+Historians – and History Day students – use both primary and secondary sources to know what happened and to develop our own interpretations of the past.

 Learn more about primary sources and where to find them online.